Definition and Types of Restrictive Covenants

 Use and Limitations of Garden Leave

-Employers often use garden leave during an employee’s notice period to prevent the employee from having further access to customers, clients and staff and to prevent the employee from working for a competitor, but that is usually used in Spain when there is very serious evidence that there has been a gross misconduct from the employee.
+Employers often use garden leave during an employee’s notice period to prevent the employee from having further access to customers, clients and staff and to prevent the employee from working for a competitor, but this is generally used in Spain only when there is evidence of gross misconduct by the employee.